jeff-dh/bscript/README.md

 Only works with `python>=3.13`.

+`bscript` is a behavior specification library for agents respectively robots.
+It is similar to other hierarchical finite state machine approaches, but extends the hierarchy with (python) generators (called _tasks_). `bscript` tries to enable a scripting like approach to behavior engineering in contrast to restricted finite state machines solutions.

-The core of bscript are so called _tasks_.
-These _tasks_ are generators which can be called like functions.
-This is achieve by using an implicit context management for the generators / _tasks_.
+_Tasks_ -- as well as state machines -- can be called like regular functions.
+This is achieve by using an implicit context management for the _tasks_ and state machines.

-_task_ differ from generators in these details:
+_Tasks_ and state machines have the following (additional) properties:

 - implicit context management (kind of singletons, like functions)
 - parameters are manipulated and get updated at each call (not only at the creation of the generator context)
-- the generators are restartet imediately if a `StopIteration` occurs
+- the generators are restartet imediately if a `StopIteration` occurs (or a `bscript.Restart()` exceptoin was thrown)

-The result are "generators" which can be called like regular functions and whose parameters (might) change from call to call.
-These "_state based functions_" can be used to descibe agent / robot behaviors.
-Because they maintain a state from previous calls, "_tasks_" can be used similar to (or in combination with) hierachical finite state machines.
+The result are generators (_tasks_) and state machines which can be called like regular functions and whose parameters (might) change from call to call.
+These "_state based functions_" can be used to describe hierarchical agent / robot behaviors.

-### toggle example
+### a task toggle example

 ```python
 >>> import bscript